tstillwell/appengine_multiblog/README.md

 The cookies use a session variable that is stored in the datastore and linked to the account.

+Every time a user performs an HTTP interaction with the server their session is validated by checking that their cookie data is correctly associated with the account in the datastore.

+The cookies also have anti-tamper functionality by signing them with a secret key which is stored in the datastore.

 User form submissions can be validated by using anti cross-site request forgery (CSRF) tokens.